THE

 When we tested the new designs with users, they loved that they could see an overview of the events that were important to them.
 In the first iteration, we tested combining the management ability for the user with multiple organizations into one view.
 The majority of people clicked on the option to separate the views at the bottom, even though it was relatively hidden.
 We learned that customers wanted to see each organization they manage in a separate view.

 Beyond the essential tools you need in event management solution.
 We aimed to give event host a design that showcased the power of data and automation.
+THE

 RESULTS